gwik/photoroomtest/README.md

     `model_name` is the model name extract from the request payload.

-    Returns the select instance number in [0..num_instances)
+    Returns the selected instance number in [0..num_instances)
     """
     config = model_shares_lookup_table[model_name]
     # select a random point in the ring of shares [start, start + share_count)